 MAX: The maximum allowable emissions for the particular make, model, and year of vehicle.
 Vehicles with emissions that exceed this level, or "cut point," fail the emissions portion of the Smog Check.
-There are separate cut points for vehicles failing at ordinary vs. Gross Polluter levels.
+There are separate cut points for vehicles failing at Gross Polluter levels.

 Model: The vehicle manufacturer's model name.

 Model-Year: The vehicle manufacturer's model year for your vehicle.
 Not necessarily the year the vehicle was built.